googlegenomics/gcp-variant-transforms/docs/sharding.md

      regions:
        - "chr1"
        - "1"
+     total_base_pairs: 249,240,615
 ```

 This defines a shard, named `chr1`, that will include all variants whose
 `reference_name` is equal to `chr1` or `1`.
 Note that the `reference_name`
 string is *case-insensitive*, so if your variants have `Chr1` or `CHR1` they
 will all be matched to this shard.
+Finally `total_base_pairs` field should
+provide the maximum amount of base pairs in that chromosome(s).
+This value is
+used partitioning the tables (more on that below).

-The final output table name for this shard will have `_chr1`
+The final output table name for this shard will have `__chr1`
 suffix.
 More precisely, if
 `--output_table my-project:my_dataset.my_table`
 is set, then the output table for chromosome 1
 variants will be available at
-`my-project:my_dataset.my_table_chr1`.
+`my-project:my_dataset.my_table__chr1`.
 Note that you can use any string as
 suffix for your table names.
 Here, for simplicity, we used the same string
 (`chr1`) for both `reference_name` matching and table name suffix.

-As we mentioned earlier, sharding can be done at a more fine grained level
+Sharding can be done at a more fine grained level and does not have to be
-and does not have to be limited to chromosomes.
-For example, the following
+limited to chromosomes.
+For example, the following config defines two shards
-config defines two shards that contain variants of chromosome X:
+that contain variants of chromosome X:
 ```
 -  partition:
      partition_name: "chrX_part1"